hsantos10/hsantos10/README.md

 # Hi, I'm Hernan David Santos Barrera 👋

 Welcome to my GitHub profile!
 I am a Ph.D. candidate in Electrical Engineering at Texas A&M University, passionate about machine learning, scientific machine learning, embedded systems, and their real-world applications.
-I am a member of the [TAU Group](https://taugroup.github.io/), an interdisciplinary research group in the Visual Computing and Computational Media Section at Texas A&M, where we develop numerical and machine learning algorithms to accelerate digital transformation for a sustainable society[1].
+I am a member of the [TAU Group](https://taugroup.github.io/), an interdisciplinary research group in the Visual Computing and Computational Media Section at Texas A&M, where we develop numerical and machine learning algorithms to accelerate digital transformation for a sustainable society.

 ---